-ACADEMIC PROBATION: Students in grades 6 through 12 who earn two Ds or one F in a marking period will be placed on academic probation.
-If a student's grades meet the above criteria at the end of a quarter, the student and parent will be notified by the assistant head of school that they have been placed on probation.
-In consultation with the parents, the advisor and teachers the assistant head of school will determine an expected course of action.
+Students in grades 5 through8 who earn two Ds or one F in a marking period will be placed on academic probation.
+If a student's grades meet the above criteria at the end of a quarter, the student and parent will be notified by the Academic Dean that they have been placed on probation.
+In consultation with the parents, the advisor, and teachers, the Academic Dean will determine an expected course of action.
 At a minimum, this plan will include a system for receiving extra help or tutoring.
 Students on academic probation will be ineligible to participate in extracurricular activities until their grades have improved.
-If a student has not been removed from probation after a second quarter, families will be notified that a third quarter could lead to academic dismissal.
-A student on probation for more than two semesters over a two-year period also faces the possibility of dismissal.
+If a student has not been removed from probation after a second quarter, families will be notified that the third quarter of academic probation could lead to academic dismissal.
+A student on probation for more than two consecutive semesters may face the possibility of dismissal.